Das ist einfach!

 - Tutoring.
 Pay for tutoring to keep you on a consistent schedule.
 It’s not necessarily going to make you fluent, but it allows for tons of speaking time which you otherwise might not get.
 Plus, your tutor will correct pronunciations that you mess up along the way—but don’t worry, mistakes like this are all part of the process.
 You’ll also get to interact with a native speaker (if you’ve chosen a native tutor, which you should).
 Several sites connect you with tutors, but we like the Verbling option.

 - Self-training.
-This is your best bet, since immersing yourself needs to be done at all times.
+This is a great bet, since immersing yourself needs to be done at all times.
 Train while at work, school, home and while out with friends.
 Every time you’ve got a spare moment or find your mind wandering, give your brain a little bit of German input or try thinking in German.

 - Speaking with others.
 You must have a speaking partner to chat with at least weekly.
 Try to meet up with a language exchange partner online or in your local area!